Legal tender: Withdrawal and replacement

 Thousand-guilder notes are being declared invalid.
 That'll be a blow to the black marketeers and others like them, but even more to people in hiding and anyone else with money that can't be accounted for.
 To turn in a thousand-guilder bill, you have to be able to state how you came by it and provide proof.
 They can still be used to pay taxes, but only until next week.
 The five-hundred notes will lapse at the same time.
 Gies & Co. still had some unaccounted-for thousand-guilder bills, which they used to pay their estimated taxes for the coming years, so everything seems to be above board.

-Piet Lieftinck's measure of demonetizing 100-guilder notes was aimed at war profiteers.
+Piet Lieftinck, the first post-Nazi occupation Minister of Finance, demonetized the 100-guilder notes in July 1945 as a measure intended to target war profiteers.